engagingnewsproject/misinfo-dashboard/technicalDocumentation.md

 ## Modals

 Files    |          |
 ---------|----------
 `ConfirmModal.jsx` | Used to display a dialog box with an optional message and two buttons, OK and Cancel.
 It prevents the user from accessing other parts of the page until the box is closed.
+`HelpModal.jsx` | Used to display a dialog box with user documentation.
+`NewReportModal.jsx` |
+`NewTagModal.jsx` |
+`RenameTagModal.jsx` |
+`ReportModal.jsx` |
+`UpdatePwModal.jsx` |